tfraudet/PyAcphFlightsLogbook/README.md

 host = <ip adress or dns name>
 ```

-The sections for logging configuration are the standard ones of python logger package. see [logging.config](https://docs.python.org/3/library/logging.config.html) python documentation for more information.
+Sections for logging configuration are the standard ones of python logger package (see [logging.config](https://docs.python.org/3/library/logging.config.html) python documentation for more information).
 The default configuration logs messages up to INFO level in the log file `./logs/acph-aprs.log'` and message up to WARNING level on a slack channel (using webhook Slack API).

 ``` ini
 ...